Children’s pension in brief

 If you are receiving children’s pension pursuant to the exemption rules regarding the length of the deceased’s membership of the Norwegian National Insurance Scheme prior to their death, you will lose your entitlement to payment if you move away from Norway.

-- notify NAV in writing.
-The legal guardian notifies NAV on the form for submission of additional documentation in connection with children’s pensions.
+- Legal guardians must notify Nav in writing by post: Send documents to Nav.
 Enter the personal identification number of the person you are the legal guardian of.

 The legal guardian must contact the Norwegian Tax Administration to find out about the rules regarding duty to pay tax to Norway.